tomdu3/python-course-material/lesson-08/README-sample.md

 ```
 You can then use the defined environmental variables in your code by accessing them using the `os.environ` dictionary.

-## Flowchart

-Here is a flowchart that illustrates the basic steps involved in using the project:

-[Flowchart image]

 **Step 1: Start**